top of page

 • The availability of documentation: If you do not have all of the necessary documentation, it may take longer to process your application.

-If you are considering setting up a branch office in Hong Kong, I recommend that you start the process as soon as possible.
+If you are considering setting up a branch office in Hong Kong, start the process as soon as possible.
 This will give you plenty of time to gather all of the necessary documentation and ensure that your application is processed in a timely manner.

 The Certificates can normally be issued within 10 working days.